wizardofhoms/risks/README.md

 - Strong isolation of identities, assuming the vault might be compromised and attackers having full access: all directories and files for identities are encrypted and obfuscated.
-- Easy but secure management of (arbitrary number of) identity secrets, with the use of tools like `spectre`: root passwords and GPG passphrases are never written to disk, rather they are deterministically generated.
+- Easy but secure management of (arbitrary number of) identity secrets, with the use of tools like `spectre`: root passwords and GPG passphrases are never written to disk, rather they are derived from some parameters.
 - Detailed completions for easier use of the tool and reducing potential usage mistakes.
 - Efficient and concise worklow logging, with detailed errors and verbose logging options.
 - Structured codebase for easier review and development, while preserving usability.
-- Fail early and fail safe; various checks and validations are different steps (CLI parsing, execution, etc)
+- Fail early and fail safe; various checks and validations at different steps (CLI parsing, execution, etc)

 # Table of Contents